1964 Smith Corona Galaxie II #6T2104928

 Another survivor straight off the thrift store conveyor belt, to the work bench, to TWDB.
 Not a bit of whiteout, a couple of eraser bits and no sign a screwdriver ever touched her.
 No UV damage and even the card guide is like new.
 A fine 9/10 example of an early Galaxie II.

-It was probably parked because the LS platen knob doesn't rotate the platen.
-It appears the variable set screw came loose and the lock collar is hung up inside the platen.
-I suspect the set screw is what won't come over the lip on the inside end of the platen.
-Thank goodness for parts machines!
-For another day.
+It was probably parked because the LS platen knob didn't rotate the platen.
+The variable set screw came loose and the lock collar was hung up inside the platen.

 Chet's Business Machines closed the doors in Nov 1982.
 Chet knew where to place that decal.